What is Bronchiectasis?

 Cylindrical bronchiectasis

-In this type of bronchiectasis, there is involvement of diffused mucosa (edema) which results in changes in affected bronchiole as they become straight, with regular outlines and end squarely.
+In this type of bronchiectasis, there is the involvement of diffused mucosa (oedema) which results in changes in affected bronchiole as they become straight, with regular outlines and end squarely.

 Cystic bronchiectasis

-In this type new vessels formed around affected area are involved and ulcerations occur there.
-This result makes bronchioles appearance balloon shape.
+In this type, new vessels formed around the affected area are involved and ulcerations occur there.
+This result makes bronchioles appear balloon-shaped.

 Varicose bronchiectasis

-In this type, bronchioles are dilated, seen dispersed sites of construction and sites of obstructive scars.
-This type complicates as pneumonitis and parenchymal damage.
+In this type, bronchioles are dilated, seen in dispersed sites of construction and sites of obstructive scars.
+This type complicates pneumonitis and parenchymal damage.

 -Bronchiectasis is once thought to be a disease of infants.

--It can occur in any age and any sex but most common in older woman.
+-It can occur in any age and any sex but is most common in older women.

 Bronchial obstruction